getapid/apid/site/content/blog/golang-authenticated-endpoint.md

 }
 ```

-That way you can wrap any handler function you have.
+Using this middleware you can wrap any handler function you have.
 You will not have to copy code or clutter your business logic
 (listing beers in our case) with authentication logic.

 You can give it another go with `curl` to make sure it works.